George Elrick

-George Connell Elrick (29 December 1903 – 15 December 1999), known as 'The Smiling Voice of Radio', was a British musician, impresario and radio presenter, perhaps best known for presenting the popular record request show Housewives' Choice during the 1950s and 1960s, as well as his recording of the song "I Like Bananas Because They Have No Bones".
+George Connell Elrick (born George Elrick; 29 December 1903 – 15 December 1999), known as "The Smiling Voice of Radio", was a Scottish musician, impresario and radio presenter, perhaps best known for presenting the popular record request show Housewives' Choice during the 1950s and 1960s, as well as his recording of the song "I Like Bananas Because They Have No Bones".

 Biography

-George Elrick was born in Aberdeen in 1903.
+George Elrick was born in Aberdeen, Scotland, on 29 December, 1903.
 His first ambition was to be a doctor, but financial constraints prevented this.
 Still in his teens, he began playing drums for local dance bands, and by 1928 had formed his own band, the Embassy Band, which swept the prizes in the All-Scottish Dance Band Championship that year.
 Elrick turned professional and moved to London, where he became friends with the crooner Al Bowlly, and began singing himself.
-Erick joined the Henry Hall orchestra as a vocalist and drummer, and their 1936 recording of "The Music goes Round and Round" made Elrick a star.
+Elrick joined the Henry Hall orchestra as a vocalist and drummer, and their 1936 recording of "The Music goes Round and Round" made Elrick a star.
 In 1937, he left Hall to form his own band, and in 1939 began a solo career, which was moderately successful through the years of World War II.